Skip to main content

 To truly grasp the operational differences between HIPAA and EEOC guidelines, one must move beyond their philosophical aims and examine the specific mechanics of their rules, particularly concerning incentives and accommodations.
 The precise calculations and requirements reveal the practical chasm between HIPAA’s health-promotion framework and the EEOC’s anti-discrimination mandate.

 Historically, the conflict centered on the size and calculation of financial incentives.
-HIPAA’s rules for programs are quite specific.
+HIPAA’s rules for health-contingent wellness programs are quite specific.
 They permit incentives of up to 30% of the total cost of health coverage.
 This percentage can increase to 50% for programs designed to reduce or prevent tobacco use.

 A key detail is that this calculation is based on the tier of coverage the employee has selected, whether it be self-only, self-plus-one, or family coverage.
 This approach links the value of the incentive directly to the cost of the insurance product.